James Doyle

 J. W. was b.
 28 Apr 1874 and d.
 20 Aug.
 1901

-*all buried in Phipps Cem., Seven Mile Ford, Smyth Co., VA
+*all buried in Phipps Cem., Seven Mile Ford, Smyth Co., VA - findagrave.com

 Actually, we still don't know much about the origin of James Doyle.
-He is Irish according to the census records but some sources have said he came from County Cork and another said that he came from Limerick, Ireland.
+He is Irish according to the census records but some researchers have said he came from County Cork and another said that he came from Limerick, Ireland.

 "James William did not come directly to Smyth County.
 He peeled potatoes in New York. and very likely was in Washington County Virginia before coming to work for the Prestons of Seven Mile Ford.